CNC Dictionary: G12/G13 to Knee Mill

 G12 and G13 are G-Codes (see also G-Codes) in the part program that specify a circular pocket be milled.
 G12 causes the pocket to be milled in a clockwise direction while G13 mills counterclockwise.
 The radius of the circle is typically specified with an “I” command.
 For example “G12I5” specifies a pocket with a radius of 5 be cut in the clockwise direction.
 The cutter should be positioned to the center of the circular pocket using a move in a prior block or an X and Y command in the same block.
 The tool will return to center when the pocket is finished.

-Clockwise and counterclockwise variants are provided so that the user may select climb versus conventional (see also Climb Milling and Conventional Milling).
+Clockwise and counterclockwise variants are provided so that the user may select climb versus conventional milling.
 For example, with clockwise spindle rotation, G12 (clockwise) results in conventional milling.

 Note that with a suitable cutter, such as a woodruff key cutter (see also Woodruff Cutter), it is possible to use G12/G13 to cut grooves or slots in the pocket wall.